CCC-NULS/CCC_Work_Reports/WeeklyReport-20200416/Nancy-WeeklyReport-20200416.md

 - OTHER: Correct doc errors and manage other editors.

 #### On Hold
-- PYTHON: The python websocket project needs to be setup to run with Pip and venv. nulspy-requests needs a little more work so others can easily use it.
+- PYTHON: The python websocket project needs to be setup to run with Pip and venv.

 #### Work Problem Feedback
 - None.